security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 {% endif %}

 # Part 4.
-Communicate Securely with Signal
+Understand Secure Communication via Signal

+The Signal app and Signal protocol intend to make pgp-like levels of message confidentiality invisible to the end-user.
+This section intends to orient you to the Signal app and protocol.

 1. Watch the following clips from an Al Jazeera Fault Lines documentary about the crypto wars: